If you were into learning Spanish, you’d have encountered the DELE Vs SIELE proficiency exams.

 The exam is more straightforward for students since it only measures candidates to the C1 level.

-As per projection, over 600,000 people can appear for the SIELE exam by 2020, and the prospect that the numbers will increase is more likely.
+According to projections, over 600,000 people are expected to sit for the SIELE exam by 2020, and the number is likely to increase.

-The Cervantes Institute, a well-known non-profit organization, conducts the DELE diplomas test worldwide.
+The Cervantes Institute, a well-known non-profit organization, administers the DELE diploma exam worldwide.
 It performs its duty on behalf of the Spanish government, as represented by the Ministry of Education, Culture, and Sports.

 The Instituto Cervantes, the National Autonomous University of Mexico, the University of Salamanca, and the University of Buenos Aires promote and certify the SIELE exam.